hemraker/grid-cta-button/README.md

 Grid Editor for Umbraco 7.4+ that enables the creation of CTA buttons.

 ## Features
-v0.1 has rather limited functionality but better to get it out there :) It's set up to work with Bootstrap 3 default buttons OTB but should be fairly easy to change functionality/frame work.
+Started as a test and has rather limited functionality but better to get it out there :) It's set up to work with Bootstrap 3 default buttons OTB but should be fairly easy to change functionality/frame work.
 - Create CTA button in Grid Layout property editor
 - Edit button text
 - Edit button link